 Create datasets representing the results of a SQL query (and read them)

 Write code recipes that create datasets using the results of a SQL query on existing SQL datasets.
-See SQL recipes for more information about SQL recipes.
+See SQL recipes for more information.

 In addition, on most supported databases, DSS is able to: